Perfection is Attainable: Memories of Curt Hennig

 Right after his loss at ‘Mania, Mr. Perfect felt his career needed guidance….and enter Bobby “The Brain” Heenan.
 Just 1 month later, Hennig defeated Tito Santana to become the WWF Intercontinental Champion.
 He held it for 4 months, losing to Kerry Von Erich at SummerSlam.
 With an assist from “The Mission Dollar Man” Ted DiBiase, he regained his title in late 1990.
 He rolled on strong through early ’91, beating The Big Bossman at WrestleMania VII, and winning a 20-man Battle Royal at Saturday Night’s Main Event.
 In June however, he broke his tailbone and retired from wrestling.
 At SummerSlam, he worked through pain to drop the Intercontinental Title to his great rival and friend, Bret Hart.

 Curt spent the next 2 years in WWF between working as a color commentator and acting as Ric Flair’s “Executive Consultant”.
 When he and Flair began to dispute Flair’s actions in the ring, he was thrust into a feud with “The Nature Boy” and his old manager, Heenan, who was Flair’s “Financial Advisor”.
-About the same time, the Ultimate Warrior was released from the company for repeated drug abuses.
+At about the same time, the Ultimate Warrior was released from the company for repeated drug abuse.
 So when Randy Savage asked Perfect to replace the Warrior as his partner for Survivor Series ’92, a now-healthy Hennig agreed.
-The pair won a great match against Ric Flair and Razor Ramon, but elevated the heat between Ric and Curt.
+The pair won a great match against Ric Flair and Razor Ramon but elevated the heat between Ric and Curt.
 After Mr. Perfect eliminated Flair from the 1993 Royal Rumble, a match was made the RAW the next night.
 A classic “Loser leaves the WWF” match sent “The Nature Boy” back home to the WCW, but he made sure to “put over” his friend Curt Henning on his way out the door.

 After Flair’s departure, Lex Luger entered the company, and so who better to welcome him?
 They feuded through early 1993, and then he lost to “The Narcissist” at WrestleMania IX.
 (Again, an awful WrestleMania) He then began feuding with Shawn Michaels for his Intercontinental Title, but his bid was unsuccessful at SummerSlam ’93.
 Once the 1993 King of the Ring was over, Hennig was forced to remove himself from ring action again due to his previous back injuries.
-He took time off to heal, but was in the ring again at WrestleMania X as the special guest referee for Luger versus Yokozuna.
+He took time off to heal but was in the ring again at WrestleMania X as the special guest referee for Luger versus Yokozuna.

-The next couple years were hard, he was scheduled to return multiple times, but his back stopped him.
+The next couple of years were hard, he was scheduled to return multiple times, but his back stopped him.
 He spent another year healing and working color commentary, hoping to return to the ring before the end of 1996.
 Fans were elated when it was announced he would return to RAW in October ’96, but, he was attacked backstage by Hunter Hearst Helmsley before he could enter the ring and pronounced unable to compete.
 Later that night, HHH battled Mark Mero for the Intercontinental Title.
 During the match, Perfect emerged from the back, and aided HHH, thus completing the long swerve.
-He acted as HHH’s associate for a couple of months, and then left the WWF.
+He acted as HHH’s associate for a couple of months and then left the WWF.

 A 3-on-3 cage match was set for Fall Brawl ’97, Henning, with shoulder damage from his attack, couldn’t compete.
-So, with arm in sling, he joined his brothers at ringside and watched their backs, urging Ric Flair to the cage door and the win, and then slammed his head in it.
+So, with the arm in a sling, he joined his brothers at ringside and watched their backs, urging Ric Flair to the cage door and the win, and then slammed his head in it.
 The next night on Nitro it was official, Curt Henning, was the newest member of the ballooning roster that was the NWO.
-He had a couple decent months, and defeated Steve “Mongo” McMichael (Ughhh!) for the United States Championship.
+He had a couple of decent months and defeated Steve “Mongo” McMichael (Ughhh!) for the United States Championship.
 He later dropped the title to DDP.

 1998 was basically another lost year, with knee injuries keeping him sidelined.
 He floundered with the splitting of the NWO into 2 factions and eventually was bounced from the group.
 He then hooked up with Barry and Kendall Windham and youngster Bobby Duncum, Jr, in a new group called the West Texas Rednecks.
 They became famous for recording a single called “Rap is Crap” and attempting a feud with rapper Master P, the No Limit Soldiers, and some various young wrestlers in the company including Rey Mysterio.
 Just typing that makes me think, is it any surprise WCW folded?!